-The ecclesial jurisdiction of San Luigi has existed alongside its political counterpart, in full communion with the Roman Catholic Church from 1883 until 1899 and 1925 to 1929, and otherwise autonomously as an Old (Roman) Catholic church in its own right.
+The ecclesiastical jurisdiction of San Luigi has existed alongside its political counterpart, in full communion with the Roman Catholic Church from 1883 until 1899 and 1925 to 1929, and otherwise autonomously as a church in its own right.
 Throughout its latter history it has served as a demonstration of the unity of faith that is held between the Catholic, Orthodox and Anglican churches, with elements of all three traditions being held in balance by the Prince-Abbots and latterly Archbishops of San Luigi.

 Benedictine foundations have in common that they are followers of the Rule of St Benedict, not that they are members of a particular denomination.
 Today, there are Roman Catholic, Anglican, Lutheran and Old Catholic Benedictines as well as ecumenical communities.
 While most Benedictines are based in community at a given abbey or monastery, other Benedictines pursue a predominantly solitary and contemplative vocation.
 The Abbey-Principality was in communion with the late Dom Klaus Schlapps OPR OA, Old Catholic Abbot of the Cistercian Abbey of St Severin, Germany, until his death in 2012 and has had contact with other Old Catholic Benedictines over the years.
 In 2016 it revived its own Benedictine tradition and now admits men as Benedictines of San Luigi (OSB(SL)).

 San Luigi under the extensions of the Syrian Orthodox Patriarchate of Antioch